 Talamone, a Maremma village between sea and history

-What to do in Talamone
+Things to see and what to do in Talamone

-The Parco della Maremma
+Parco Naturale della Maremma

 Acquario della laguna di Orbetello

-The Aquarium is dedicated to the various aspects of the nearby lagoon of Orbetello.
+The Aquarium of Talamone is dedicated to the various aspects of the nearby lagoon of Orbetello.
 In addition to various insights on the complex ecosystem and wildlife of this lagoon, are also on display numerous traditional instruments used by fishermen in the area.